Fire extent and severity maps

 Fire is a natural ecological process in the Australian landscape, with many vegetation communities adapted to fire.

-Fire extent and severity mapping (FESM) uses satellite imagery and machine learning to deliver timely maps of fire severity.
+Fire extent and severity mapping (FESM) uses satellite imagery and machine learning to deliver timely fire severity maps.
 These maps help us:

 • understand relationships between fuels and fire behaviour